ktiu/uni-tstraube/_i18n/en/bio.md

 My research interests center around critical data science, digital infrastructures and security technologies.
 My paper-based PhD project will come to a conclusion at the end of 2019.

-I am associated with the Center for Methods in the Social Sciences (Methodenzentrum Sozialwissenschaften) and the program „Starker Start insStudium“.
+I am associated with the Center for Methods in the Social Sciences (Methodenzentrum Sozialwissenschaften) and the program „Starker Start ins Studium“.
 As Erasmus+ Coordinator, I facilitate study abroad opportunities for Geography students.